Meet Alina

 Alina Tamborini soprano.jpg

-Last season, Ms. Tamborini returned to Bronx Opera as Blanche in The Dialogues of the Carmellites.
-Other engagements included a return to her alma mater singing the solo in Mahler’s Fourth Symphony with the Stony Brook Symphony Orchestra, competing as a finalist in the Orpheus Vocal Competition sponsored by the Middle Tennessee Choral Society, and competing in the Rocky Mountain Regional Finals of the Metropolitan Opera Laffont Competition after winning the Utah District Finals.
+Last season, Ms. Tamborini debuted three new roles as Lauretta in Puccini’s Gianni Schicchi and Sofia in Rossini’s Il signor Bruschino with Bronx Opera, and Giulietta in Bellini’s I Capuleti e i Montecchi with Teatro Nuovo, marking her return to Lincoln Center.
+She also made a house debut with Bel Cantanti Opera as Adele in Die Fledermaus.
+The 2022-2023 season included her role debut as Blanche in The Dialogues of the Carmélites with Bronx Opera, singing the soprano solo in Mahler’s Fourth Symphony with the Stony Brook Symphony Orchestra, competing as a finalist in the Orpheus Vocal Competition, and competing in the Rocky Mountain Regional Finals of the Metropolitan Opera Laffont Competition after winning the Utah District Finals.

-Notable engagements with Michigan State University Opera Theatre include: Despina in Così fan tutte, Romilda in Serse, Miss Lavish in A Room With a View, and Giannetta in L’elisir d’amore.
-Her operatic roles at Stony Brook include: Aminta in Il re Pastore, Purcell’s Dido and Aeneas, Céphise in Pigmalion, and Adele in Die Fledermaus.
+Ms. Tamborini’s notable engagements with Michigan State University Opera Theatre include Despina in Mozart’s Così fan tutte, Romilda in Handel’s Serse, Miss Lavish in Robert Nelson’s A Room With a View, and Giannetta in Donizetti’s L’elisir d’amore.
+At Stony Brook Opera, her roles included Aminta in Mozart’s Il re Pastore, Dido in Purcell’s Dido and Aeneas, Céphise in Rameau’s Pigmalion, and Adele in Johann Strauss II’s Die Fledermaus.

-Ms. Tamborini recently won Second Place with The Century Opera’s Lucine Amara Art Song Competition and competed as a semi-finalist for Opera Index, MIOpera, and the Chamber Orchestra of the Springs’ Emerging Soloist Competition.
-Additional competition accolades include winning the 2020 Riverside Opera Competition and making her Carnegie Hall debut after placing third in the Talents of the World International Voice Competition.
-She was a semi-finalist for the Orpheus Vocal Competition, Premiere Opera Foundation & NYIOP Competition, Annapolis Opera Competition, MIOpera Competition, 5 Towns Music and Art Foundation Music Competition, Lyra Mozart Competition, and Camille Coloratura Awards.
-Other season competition highlights include First Prize Winner in the Elaine Malbin and Mario Lanza Competition, First Prize Winner in the The North International Music Competition, Finalist in the Harold Haugh Light Opera Vocal Competition, and First Prize Winner at the National Association of Teachers of Singing Competition, (Junior Woman’s division).
-She has performed as a guest artist with the Lansing Symphony Orchestra, the soprano soloist for Handel’s Messiah with the Stony Brook Chamber Orchestra, and as a soprano soloist in numerous recital programs.
+Ms. Tamborini has garnered numerous competition accolades throughout her career.
+She recently won Second Place in The Century Opera’s Lucine Amara Art Song Competition and was a semi-finalist for Opera Index, MIOpera, and the Chamber Orchestra of the Springs’ Emerging Soloist Competitions.
+She also won the 2020 Riverside Opera Competition and made her Carnegie Hall debut after placing third in the Talents of the World International Voice Competition.
+Additionally, she has been a semi-finalist for the Orpheus Vocal Competition, Premiere Opera Foundation & NYIOP Competition, Annapolis Opera Competition, 5 Towns Music and Art Foundation Music Competition, Lyra Mozart Competition, and Camille Coloratura Awards.
+Other honors include First Prize in the Elaine Malbin and Mario Lanza Competition, The North International Music Competition, the National Association of Teachers of Singing Competition (Junior Woman’s Division), and finalist in the Harold Haugh Light Opera Vocal Competition.
+Ms. Tamborini has also performed as a guest artist with the Lansing Symphony Orchestra, as the soprano soloist for Handel’s Messiah with the Stony Brook Chamber Orchestra, and in numerous recital programs.

 Alina Tamborini soprano.jpg